The 20 Best Avatar: The Last Airbender QuotesPhotos Courtesy of Netflix TV Lists Avatar the Last Airbender

-At long last, Avatar: the Last Airbender is on Netflix for your quarantine viewing pleasure.
+Avatar: the Last Airbender is now on Netflix and Paramount+ for your binge-watching pleasure.
 If you missed this series in its heyday from ‘05-’08, then consider yourself lucky for the discovery you just made.
 Avatar: The Last Airbender is a rich, adventurous story with a surprising amount of emotional depth for a children’s show.
 There are plenty of funny one-liners and wise parables, but also quality dialogue that illustrates the emotional journeys of four benders, plus Sokka.
 The show is full of commentary on spirituality, destiny and balance in the world, and has an amazing score.
 Here, we’ve collected 20 of our favorite quotes from this incredible series.

 ”Life happens wherever you are, whether you make it or not.” —Iroh, Episode 2.14 “City of Walls Secrets”